Koçi Xoxe: Life

 Tito began to develop a more assertive policy towards the Soviets, which angered Stalin.
 Over time, Stalin began to side with Albania as a supportive bulwark against Tito.
 The Soviet Union began to increase Moscow’s presence in the country, spending specialists in mining and oil refining.
 Xoxe accused Spiru of subversion and, eventually, Spiru was found dead of a gunshot wound in his apartment under suspicious circumstances.

-Tito planned to send two army divisions into Albania under the pretense of protecting it from a Greek invasion, a move that angered Moscow.
-He then pushed Xoxe to convene a meeting of the Central Committee where he expelled Hoxha’s supporters and pushed a motion to combine Albania’s economy and military with Yugoslavia’s.
-Hoxha fought back with Soviet support and cancelled his agreements with Yugoslavia and expelled the country’s advisors.
+Tito attempted to deploy two army divisions into Albania's territory under the pretext of protecting it from a Greek invasion, despite this being in contravention of the Albanian government's wishes.
+Tito then pushed Xoxe to convene a meeting of the Central Committee, where he expelled a number of Hoxha’s supporters and proposed a motion to merge Albania’s economy and military with Yugoslavia’s.
+Hoxha, with support from the Soviets, fought back, with him abrogating the treaties agreed to with Yugoslavia and expelling Yugoslav advisors in Albania.
+Hoxha argued that Xoxe was engaged in a plot to transform Albania into a colony of Yugoslavia, pointing to the attempts of the Yugoslav army to deploy into Albania, and the various treaties which subordinated Albanian economic planning to the national plan of Yugoslavia.
 Xoxe attempted to save himself by declaring his support for the Soviet Union and arresting supporters of Tito in the government.
 The Central Committee, however, flipped on Xoxe, stripping him of his posts and expelling him from the party.
 In November 1948, he and many others were arrested.

-The Soviets wanted to paint Tito as the mastermind of anti-Marxist and anti-Albanian activities with the trials of Xoxe and the others.
-Xoxe was tortured in prison repeatedly until he confessed to conspiring with Tito against the Albanian government.
-In May 1949, he was placed on trial where he confessed to having been recruited by Ahmet Zogu, as well as British intelligence and that Tito was an agent of the west.
+Enver Hoxha, and later Joseph Stalin, argued that Tito was the mastermind of multiple anti-Marxist and anti-Albanian activities across the Balkans, with the trials of Xoxe and his allies being the first of multiple purges against "Titoites" in the Eastern Bloc.
+Xoxe admitted to conspiring with Tito against the Albanian government.
+In May 1949, he was placed on trial where he confessed to having been recruited by Zog I of Albania, as well as British intelligence.
+At trial he also stated that he was part of a Tito-backed plot among the pro-Yugoslav faction of the Albanian Communist Party to assassinate Enver Hoxha.
 Xoxe was sentenced to death and was hanged on June 11, 1949.

+Personal life

+Xoxe was married to Sofika and had six children, Genc, Fatos, Shpresa, Liria, Çlirim and Besnik.